-Do you believe in the power of prevention?!
+Do you believe in the power of prevention?
 If you’re 50 years of age or older, one of those reasons is colorectal cancer, also known as colon cancer.

-Colon cancer is the third most commonly diagnosed cancer for both men and women in the U.S. and the third cause of cancer death.
+Colon cancer is the second most commonly diagnosed cancer for both men and women in the U.S. and the third cause of cancer death.
 For certain minorities, these numbers are even more staggering – it is the second leading cause of cancer death among Latino men.
 Meanwhile, African Americans are the least likely to be diagnosed early and have the highest death rate of all ethnic groups in the U.S.

 While you may be one of the millions of Americans who choose to wait until they are sick to visit a doctor (or avoid going at all), there are countless reasons why you should make regular check-ups a habit.